Brian Sergent

-Brian Sergent (born 29 December 1959) is an actor born and based in Wellington, New Zealand.
+Brian Sergent (born 29 December 1959) is a comedian, writer and actor born and based in Wellington, New Zealand.

 Background

-Sergent’s acting career began at age 15 playing Lionel in the soap opera, Close to Home.
+Sergent's acting career began at age 15 playing Lionel in the soap opera, Close to Home.

-In television Sergeant is known for playing Eric on Outrageous Fortune, the New Zealand Prime Minister on Flight of the Conchords, and Harold in The Lost Children.
+In television Sergent is known for playing Eric Grady on Outrageous Fortune, the New Zealand Prime Minister on Flight of the Conchords, and Harold in The Lost Children.

 One of his most popular characters, cabin steward Gavin Soper, appeared on the Pulp Comedy television series.